samborkent/safe/README.md

 `Slice` is a generic, dynamically-sized array with out-of-bounds and out-of-memory panic protection.

 Any index below zero will be clamped to zero.
-If an index is provided greater than length of the slice, the slice will automatically grow its length to that index.
-All values between the previous last value and the new last value will be set to the zero value of whichever type the slice is initiated with.
+If an index is set that is greater than the length of the slice, the slice will automatically grow its length to that index.
+All values between the previous last value and the new last value will be set to the generic zero value of the slice type.
 Upon initialization, an estimate is made of the maximum size in memory the slice can take based on the runtime memory profile of the system.
 This will be used as the maximum allowed capacity of the slice to prevent out-of-memory panics.
 The determined maximum safe capacity is returned by the MaxCap method.

 ## Math helpers